 Should we be using different products on the top and the bottom half of the face?

-If your mask is causing congestion around the lower half of your face she suggests investing in her Pro Pore Refiner for here $205.
+If your mask is causing congestion around the lower half of your face she suggests investing in her Pro Pore Refiner.
 “This clever, cutting-edge device mimics the extraction techniques we use in the Clinic such as thermo-therapy, ionic cleansing and ultrasonic vibrations deeply purge congested pores, giving you professional-standard extraction at home.”

 On the plus side, you can hide a multitude of skin problems under a mask and if you want to put toothpaste on your spots (an Old Wive’s Tale for drying out pimples), at least nobody will see it .
 However Sarah Chapman has a much better alternative.
 Her SOS stickers are ultra-hygienic patches infused with pimple-purging scientific actives that are released over time to help calm redness, soothe, decongest and accelerate blemish healing.
 I designed the patches to be almost invisible, but wearing a mask will provide total camouflage!”